 Kings Row Trailer Park allows even non-guests to dump for a small fee.
 Other dumpstations include Oasis Las Vegas RV Resort, Saddle West Hotel, Casino and RV Park, American Campground and RV Park and Desert Sands RV Park.

 Who doesn't think of the Strip when they think of Las Vegas?
 The hotels and their attractions can keep you busy for weeks.
 Each major hotel has its own entertainment option such as the gondola ride at the Venetian or the jaw-dropping rides on top of the Stratosphere.
 You do not even need to set foot in a casino to have a good time.
-The Shops at Crystals has water and ice exhibits that include fountains and sculptures.
+The Shops at Crystals have water and ice exhibits that include fountains and sculptures.

 Electric Daisy Carnival proclaims itself a celebration of life, love, art, and music.
 The electronic dance music festival features music, rides, art, performers, and more across multiple stages.
 They combine technology and nature in all aspects of design throughout the festival with landscapes that glow in the dark, giant 3-D structures, and all kinds of LED lit nature-inspired decor.
 EDC isn’t just a music festival, it was created to use music and art to inspire people.
 Plus many of the art installations are interactive!
 This is an all-inclusive event that invites people to connect, dance, and have an unforgettable time.

 You name the major boxing fight, and chances are, it is in Las Vegas.
 The National Hockey League has also expanded to the city with the Vegas Golden Knights.
 Of course, the sporting landscape in the city will change overnight when football's Raiders arrive in town.
+Keep up with events here!

 The Las Vegas Freeway is the I-15 and is the busiest interstate coming into the city.
 You will want to check the traffic reports before heading on this road.
 I-215 is the beltway that loops around the city and is a viable route to get around town.
 I-11 is a newer road that bypasses some of the city traffic.